localsoftware/localcode_rhino6/README.md

    No errors in my tests.

 * **Write SHP**
-   Working user objected.
-Source code NOT updated or compiled to GHPY component.
+   Compiled working GHPY component.
+Source code and UserObject are updated.
-   No errors yet.
+   No errors in my tests.

 * **Bake With Attributes**
    Working with preliminary tests.
 Likely used with BatchRender.